nickyepez/PacMan-Project/README.md

 # PacMan-Project
-How to move PacMan within a webpage
+How to move PacMan across a webpage